Behaviour

 • Sensory/motor difficulties

-For each lagging skill, you list the specific unsolved problems connected to it.
-These must be free of judgement ("difficulty completing the word problems on the maths homework," not "screams and swears during homework"), specific (including who, what, where, and when), and split into individual problems rather than clumped together.
+For each lagging skill, list the specific unsolved problems connected to it: free of judgement ("difficulty completing the word problems on the maths homework," not "screams and swears during homework"), specific (who, what, where, when), and split into individual problems.
+Prioritise.
+The top one to three become Plan B priorities; everything else goes to Plan C.

 What does the evidence say about collaborative and proactive solutions?